baudetromain/ter_av_evasion_22-23/src/technique_2_reducing_entropy/README.md

 The second option is add some words of the english dictionnary.

 The paper we study recommand to encrypt our shellcode with one of these method.

-My idea will be to SHA either the image or the words then takes the x first bits to encrypt the shellcode.
+We will do the second option and encrypt our shellcode using random words from dictionnary.

+The python script will do the encryption and will output 2 c++ array : the key and the encrypted shellcode